dascentral/dotfiles/README.md

 If you are setting up a new machine, odds are macOS is already up-to-date.
 However, check System Preferences on the new machine and install any pending updates.

+### App Store

+We install several of the software applications via the [Mac App Store CLI](https://github.com/mas-cli/mas), so ensure you are logged in to the App Store.

 ### Generate an SSH key

 We will need an SSH key to communicate with GitHub.
-[Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running the following command:
+[Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running the following command and then add it to your [GitHub profile](https://github.com/settings/keys).

 ```shell
 curl https://raw.githubusercontent.com/dascentral/dotfiles/HEAD/ssh.sh | sh -s "<your-key-name>"
 ```

-After generating this key, add it to your [GitHub profile](https://github.com/settings/keys) so that you can easily clone this repository.

 ### Clone this repository